ni/nidaqmx-python/CONTRIBUTING.md

    * If updating a minor or major version, update `version` and `release` in `docs/conf.py`.
    * Add a section to `CHANGELOG.md` for the new version with empty subsections.

+# Updating gRPC stubs when the .proto file is modified

+The `generated\nidaqmx\_stubs` directory contains the auto-generated Python files based on the NI-DAQmx protobuf (`.proto`) file.

+The latest NI-DAQmx .proto file is available in the [grpc-device GitHub repo](https://github.com/ni/grpc-device/blob/main/generated/nidaqmx/nidaqmx.proto).
+Manually download and overwrite the `.proto` file under the location `codegen\protos\nidaqmx.proto`.

+Run `poetry run python src/codegen --dest generated/nidaqmx`.
+This will ensure that the latest stub files are present in the `generated\nidaqmx\_stubs` folder.

 # Developer Certificate of Origin (DCO)

 Developer's Certificate of Origin 1.1